RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 # Narcissism
 Narcissism is a personality trait that comes from a very deep sense of inner emptiness and meaninglessness.
 It can range from mild to severe, and people with the most severe narcissism can be diagnosed as having narcissistic personality disorder.
+Listeners cannot diagnose narcissism or provide therapy for it.

 The term personality trait means that narcissism alters the way the sufferer interacts with other people and the way other people think of them.
 It appears to affect their personality.